 In addition, FHI Clinical has agreed to cooperate with JAMS with respect to complaints of Data Subjects who are not Personnel of the Company and with the local data protection authorities with respect to Personnel and human resources related information.
 For more information and to submit a complaint to JAMS, visit https://www.jamsadr.com/file-a-dpf-claim.
 Such independent dispute resolution mechanisms are available to Data Subjects free of charge.
 If any request remains unresolved, Data Subjects may have a right to invoke binding arbitration under Data Privacy Framework.

 In circumstances in which FHI Clinical obtained or maintains Personal Data as a CRO or other Service Provider, Data Subjects may submit complaints concerning the processing of their Personal Data to the relevant client, in accordance with the client’s dispute resolution process.
 FHI Clinical will participate in this process at the request of the client or the Data Subject.

-FHI Clinical agrees to periodically review and verify its compliance with the Privacy Shield Principles, and to remedy any issues arising out of failure to comply with the Privacy Shield Principles.
-FHI Clinical acknowledges that its failure to provide an annual self-certification to the U.S. Department of Commerce will remove it from the Department’s list of Privacy Shield participants.
+FHI Clinical agrees to periodically review and verify its compliance with the Data Privacy Framework Principles, and to remedy any issues arising out of failure to comply with the Data Privacy Framework Principles.
+FHI Clinical acknowledges that its failure to provide an annual self-certification to the U.S. Department of Commerce will remove it from the Department’s list of Data Privacy Framework participants.

 This Policy may be reviewed and amended from time to time, without advance notice, to ensure that an appropriate level of protection for Personal Data is maintained.
 All amendments will be posted on this website.
 Please check back periodically for updates to this Policy.